Ruberoni/atrinium-frontend-test/README.md

 ## Features

-- [] Show a paginated list with basic information about Pokemons
+- [ ] Show a paginated list with basic information about Pokemons
-- [] Show detailed information about a Pokemon
+- [ ] Show detailed information about a Pokemon
+- [ ] Save already seen Pokemons
+- [ ] Show berries and items
+- [ ] Search by keywords

 ## Run locally